 Environmental factors like exposure to certain chemicals or radiation (less common).

-Aging, as the risk of developing myelofibrosis increases with age.
+Aging, as a risk of developing myelofibrosis increases with age.

 Myelofibrosis can be classified into two main types: